alejoalvarez/oop/README.md

   - **Behavior** : It is represented by methods of an object.
 It also reflects the response of an object with other objects.
   - **Identity** : It gives a unique name to an object and enables one object to interact with other objects.

-**Method**: <br>
+### Method: <a name="method"></a>

 A method is a collection of statements that perform some specific task and return result to the caller.
 A method can perform some specific task without returning anything.
 Methods allow us to reuse the code without retyping the code.
 In Java, every method must be part of some class which is different from languages like C, C++ and Python.
 Methods are time savers and help us to reuse the code without retyping the code.

   Method Declaration: In general, method declarations has six components: